Trauma-informed & culturally safe training

 Recognized for continuing education

-College of Veterinarians of British Columbia: The CVBC has approved the sessions for 1 hour of CE credit per session for BC veterinarians.
+College of Veterinarians of British Columbia: The CVBC has approved the online courses for 1 hour of CE credit per session for BC veterinarians.

 P.E.A.C.E.: This program is offered as a training opportunity available to nonprofits, charities, and farm sanctuaries.